Doctor Psycho: Pre-Crisis

-With the aid of Steve Trevor and the Holliday College girls, Wonder Woman disrupted his plot but was forced to let him go, unable to prove any of his crimes in a court of law.
+With the aid of Steve Trevor and the Holliday College girls, Wonder Woman disrupted his plot but was forced to release him, unable to prove any of his crimes in a court of law.
 Doctor Psycho fixated his pathological hatred of women into fantasies of revenge against Wonder Woman.
 Freed from Psycho's influence, Marva joined the WAACs and helped Wonder Woman expose Nazi saboteur Stoffer, who had disguised himself as General Scott.

 Psycho was eventually imprisoned but escaped by faking his own death, kidnapping Marva and then his former secretary, Joan White, to use as mediums for his ectoplasmic power.
-He attempted to court Etta Candy in a disguise, but his cover was blown by Etta's suitor Oscar Sweetgulper and he was returned to prison.
+He attempted to court Etta Candy in a disguise, but his cover was blown by Etta's suitor Oscar Sweetgulper, and he was returned to prison.

 In the Golden Age, Psycho's brother Ironsides was a brilliant geologist who was also a villain.
 Ironsides invented the Iron Giant's disguise.
 He did not, however, display any superpowers.

 Psycho eventually realized that he could use Steve Trevor as a medium.
-Kidnapping Trevor, he fashioned an ectoplasmic dream of power from Trevor's unconscious mind and became the powerful "Captain Wonder", who teamed up with the Silver Swan to destroy Wonder Woman.
+Kidnapping Trevor, he fashioned an ectoplasmic dream of power from Trevor's unconscious mind and became the powerful Captain Wonder who teamed with the Silver Swan to destroy Wonder Woman.
 His powerful form was destroyed when Trevor awakened from his slumber.

 When the Monitor was testing heroes and villains in the run-up to the Crisis on Infinite Earths, he set up Doctor Psycho to retrieve ectoplasmic machinery from military intelligence and to fight with several of Wonder Woman's other rogues, but they were defeated by the combined might of Wonder Woman and Etta Candy, who used the ectoplasm machine to create a superpowered version of herself patterned after Wonder Woman.